 3. Scarcity of Suitable Locations

-Some argue engineering flaws and technical errors like excessive turbine failure rates, failures in generating electricity during low water conditions, and strong currents preventing turbines from operating properly.
-Tidal power is also inconsistent because it relies on the tide.
-The tides are not always constant, so it makes the power unreliable.
+Some argue engineering flaws and technical errors like excessive turbine failure rates, failures in generating electricity during low water conditions, and strong currents prevent turbines from operating properly.

 Tidal Energy Farms

 While tidal energy is still a long way from becoming as mainstream as solar power, there are still several tidal energy farms spread around the world that are pushing the boundaries of this innovative resource.